Edouard87/linux-guide/basic-setup/system-setup.md

 ### Configure `NetworkManager`

+Alternatively, it is also possible to use `NetworkManager`.
+As I mentionned above, this is my preferred method of managing network connections on Linux.

 <!-- TODO: Expand this section -->

 NetworkManager is another tool for configuring networks which I prefer because it also has a GUI so it does not feel like I am in 1981.
 Assuming you are already connected to the internet somehow, install it with: